subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/eurostyle-contonso-ma-project-backlog.md

 🟥 1) [DBX-DE-Assoc][Platform] Verify workspace is UC‑enabled and attached to the intended metastore; record metastore ID and default catalog.
 🟥 2) [DBX-DE-Assoc][Platform] Create or reuse a SQL Warehouse; capture Workspace URL and HTTP Path; grant "Can Use" to the scanning identity.
 🟥 3) [DBX-DE-Assoc][UC-Permissions] Enable system tables and grant SELECT on `system.access.table_lineage` and `system.access.column_lineage` to the scanning identity.
-🟥 4) [MS-DP-700][Governance] Create Microsoft Purview account (if missing) and Azure Key Vault; grant Purview access to read secrets in Key Vault.
+🟥 4) [Governance] Create Microsoft Purview account (if missing) and Azure Key Vault; grant Purview access to read secrets in Key Vault.
-🟥 5) [MS-DP-700][Governance] Generate a Databricks PAT (or configure Managed Identity/Service Principal); store secret in Key Vault with clear naming/versioning.
+🟥 5) [Governance] Generate a Databricks PAT (or configure Managed Identity/Service Principal); store secret in Key Vault with clear naming/versioning.
-🟥 6) [MS-DP-700][Governance] Register source "Azure Databricks Unity Catalog" in Purview; create/select credential; input Workspace URL + HTTP Path; toggle lineage; Test connection.
+🟥 6) [Governance] Register source "Azure Databricks Unity Catalog" in Purview; create/select credential; input Workspace URL + HTTP Path; toggle lineage; Test connection.
-🟥 7) [MS-DP-700][Governance] Scope catalogs/schemas for the first scan; run on‑demand; confirm asset count and classifications appear.
+🟥 7) [Governance] Scope catalogs/schemas for the first scan; run on‑demand; confirm asset count and classifications appear.
 🟥 8) [DBX-DE-Prof][Monitoring-Logs] Execute a small UC notebook/SQL that reads/writes between two tables; re‑run scan (or wait for schedule) and verify lineage graph in Purview.
-🟥 9) [MS-DP-700][Workspaces] If private networking is required, configure Managed vNet or self‑hosted Integration Runtime and private endpoints for Databricks/Key Vault.
+🟥 9) [Workspaces] If private networking is required, configure Managed vNet or self‑hosted Integration Runtime and private endpoints for Databricks/Key Vault.
-🟥 10) [MS-DP-700][Governance] Optional: Configure Unified Catalog Data Quality profiling/scan on one table; save results as artifacts.
+🟥 10) [Governance] Optional: Configure Unified Catalog Data Quality profiling/scan on one table; save results as artifacts.
 🟥 11) [DBX-DE-Prof][Monitoring-Logs] Document setup (identity, permissions, warehouse, HTTP Path, IR mode) and add Purview links/screenshots to evidence folder; update README.

 **Deliverables**: